astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

-If the scope reaches the final `reveal_type` call in this example, either the `try`-block suite of statements was executed in its entirety, or exactly one `except` was executed in its entirety.
+If the scope reaches the final `reveal_type` call in this example, either the `try`-block suite of statements was executed in its entirety, or exactly one `except` suite was executed in its entirety.
 The inferred type of `x` should be the union of the types at the end of the three suites:

 - At the end of `try`, `type(x) == str`
 - At the end of `except TypeError`, `x == 2`